Dear Reader and Friend,

 I write mostly in free verse, but free verse isn’t all you’ll find reading my work…after all, who doesn’t turn to the warm and familiar dance of a common measure poem in the face of life’s uncertainties?
 And who doesn’t, after all is said and done, seek a quiet walk along the shores of a sonnet?

-As for subject matter, I write about all that I am passionate about and all that inspires me; could be love, nature, human compassion, gender equality, poetry itself, language, or even something as taken-for-granted as a kettle, a sewing kit, etc.
+As for subject matter, I write about all that inspires me: could be love, nature, human compassion, gender equality, poetry itself, language, or even something as taken-for-granted as a kettle, a sewing kit, etc.

 In sharing my work with you, it is my first and foremost desire to tell you, in my own words, but possibly your voice, about all that I see in this life that is perfectly imperfect, haphazardly beautiful, and also, given our combined voices, capable of being a little less broken, a little more unique.